 Make no mistake, Office 365 and other competitive product suites are great foundational business tools, but each comes with its own, inherent vulnerabilities.
 Respected cloud vendors develop APIs and integrate with best-in-class security solutions to address those potential problems.
 Those companies understand that the best protection against cybercriminals is layered, eliminating their end users’ age-old “single point of failure” concerns.

 That’s where MSPs rule.
-Digital transformation demand close attention to security and resourceful IT services providers carve their own niche in this space.
+Digital transformation demands close attention to security and resourceful IT services providers carve their own niche in this space.
 Security is a big part differentiator for the channel and will continue to play a more significant role as this shift to the cloud, IoT, and AI accelerates and grows in complexity in the future.

 Is your MSP capitalizing on these digital transformation trends?
 If you’re not building security portfolios and providing solutions that support your clients’ success during these conversions, you’re missing out on opportunities that could strengthen and define your business for years to come.